 This is just a brief snapshot of the truth of mined diamonds.
 For more information, see some of our blog posts, looking at environmental destruction, and the history of diamonds.

-Negligible greenhouse emissions, water or air pollution results from the creation of our lab grown diamonds.
-No devastated ecosystems, hazardous chemicals, radiation or other environmentally dangerous substances or processes are associated with it and no artificial pricing structure is used.
+Negligible greenhouse emissions, water or air pollution, no devastated ecosystems, hazardous chemicals, radiation or other environmentally dangerous substances or processes results from the creation of our stones.